aneeshgupta42/CellularAutomata/README.md

 - Error and exception handling.
 - Implement and update grid states according to rules of simulation.
 - Many different types of Simulations and rules: _Game of Life, Percolation, Fire, Predator-Prey, Segregation, Rock-Paper-Scissors_ and _SugarScape_.
-- Different types of cell shaps: Square, Triangle, and Neighbours.
+- Different types of cell shapes: Square, Triangle, and Neighbours.
 - UI Features to show time, reset, stop, upload new, step through, etc.
 - Architecture in place to interact with CA through custom UI inputs, clicks etc.
 - Can easily add more UI elements, such as graph to monitor progress of CA simulation.
+Basic graph implementation is there, but it doesn't update the number of cells

 ### Impressions
 - Assignment had many different moving parts.